operator-framework/operator-registry/docs/design/operator-bundle.md

 # Operator Bundle

-An `Operator Bundle` is a container image that stores Kubernetes manifests and metadata associated with an operator.
-A bundle is meant to present a *specific* version of an operator.
+An `Operator Bundle` is a container image that stores the Kubernetes manifests and metadata associated with an operator.
+A bundle is meant to represent a *specific* version of an operator.

 ## Operator Bundle Overview

-The operator manifests refers to a set of Kubernetes manifest(s) the defines the deployment and RBAC model of the operator.
-The operator metadata on the other hand are, but not limited to:
+The operator manifests refer to a set of Kubernetes manifest(s) that defines the deployment and RBAC model of the operator.
+The operator metadata on the other hand are, but not limited to the following properties:

 * Information that identifies the operator, its name, version etc.
 * Additional information that drives the UI:
   * Icon
   * Example CR(s)
 * Channel(s)
 * API(s) provided and required.
 * Related images.

-An `Operator Bundle` is built as a scratch (non-runnable) container image that contains operator manifests and specific metadata in designated directories inside the image.
+An `Operator Bundle` is built as a scratch (i.e. non-runnable) container image that contains operator manifests and specific metadata in designated directories inside the image.
 Then, it can be pushed and pulled from an OCI-compliant container registry.
 Ultimately, an operator bundle will be used by [Operator Registry](https://github.com/operator-framework/operator-registry) and [Operator-Lifecycle-Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) to install an operator in OLM-enabled clusters.

 ### Bundle Manifest Format

 The standard bundle format requires two directories named `manifests` and `metadata`.
-The `manifests` directory is where all operator manifests are resided including ClusterServiceVersion (CSV), CustomResourceDefinition (CRD) and other supported Kubernetes types.
-The `metadata` directory is where operator metadata is located including `annotations.yaml` which contains additional information such as package name, channels and media type.
-Also, `dependencies.yaml` which contains the operator dependency information can be included in `metadata` directory.
+The `manifests` directory is where all operator manifests are resided including the `ClusterServiceVersion` (CSV), `CustomResourceDefinition` (CRD) and other supported Kubernetes types.
+The `metadata` directory is where operator metadata is located including `annotations.yaml` which contains additional information such as the package name, channels and media type.
+Also, `dependencies.yaml`, which contains the operator dependency information can be included in `metadata` directory.

-Below is the directory layout of an operator bundle inside a bundle image:
+Below is the directory layout of an example operator bundle inside a bundle image:

 ```bash
 $ tree
 /